 If you don’t want to go to court, alternative methods of dispute resolution such as mediation, arbitration, or collaborative family law allow you to settle your differences out of court through cooperation and respectful discussion.

 For more information on property, divorce, separation, and other options available to you, visit www.franceslindsay.co.uk.
 We offer FREE 45-minute consultations at our Maidenhead and Beaconsfield offices with friendly, down-to-earth family law solicitors.
-Call 01628 634667 or email email@example.com to discuss your situation and let us take the weight off your shoulders.assets, divorce, property, property dispute
+Call 01628 634667 or email email@example.com to discuss your situation and let us take the weight off your shoulders.Tags: assets, divorce, property, property dispute